wizardyhnr/vaultwarden-backup/README.md

       set, only `gpg` encryption will be performed.
 If you don't want encryption at all, comment out both variables or set them to be blank.~~

-      This fork only uses unsymmetric key encryption.
+      This fork only uses unsymmetric encryption.

       Make sure gngpg is available.

       Recommend to copy gpg.conf from this repo https://github.com/drduh/config/blob/master/gpg.conf.

-      import your **public key NOT seceret key** on vps.
+      Import your **public key NOT seceret key** on vps.
       ```
       gpg --import your-pub-key-in-asc-format
       ```
-      set KEYID to your public key ID.
+      Set KEYID to your public key ID.

       `gpg -k` would shows it.

       ~~This passphrase is used to encrypt the backup archives, which may contain somewhat sensitive data in plaintext in `config.json` (the password entries themselves are already encrypted by Bitwarden).
 It